AI, AI. Everyone’s talking about AI. Even AI’s talking about AI. But it’s for a good reason.

 Data Accuracy.
 In a promotional video, Google’s Bard answered a question incorrectly.
 Now, that might not seem so bad, but it raised questions around data accuracy and data quality.
 If consumers are providing their data willingly, it has to at least be effective and accurate.

 Data Protection and Safety.
-Organisations must built trust with customers so they feel like their data is safe and will be used responsibly.
+Organizations must build trust with customers so they feel like their data is safe and will be used responsibly.
 So, an internal strong data governance policy, tools, and practice is vital for this trust to be maintained.
+In addition, implementing reliable VPN solutions like Surfshark vs NordVPN can further enhance data security and demonstrate a commitment to protecting customer information, strengthening the trust between organizations and their valued customers.

 A Trustworthy Company.
 44% of consumers say they’re open to AI-powered recommendations, but it depends on the company.
 This means a company’s reputation for data transparency is key to consumer trust.